Slater School District A+ Program

 Slater High School A+ students must have 50 hours of tutoring as part of their eligibility criteria.

 Full criteria is outlined in the Slater High School Participation Agreement (see below) and on the Missouri Department of Higher Education website.
-Students may pick up copies of their participation agreement, and Tutoring logs just outside the HS Principal's Office.
+Students may pick up copies of their participation agreement, tutoring logs, and attendance appeal forms just outside the HS Principal's Office.
 Students may also download their own documents from this site.

-The Coordinating Board for Higher Education at its February 2016 meeting approved the following qualifying scores for the ACT and COMPASS exam alternatives to the A+ Algebra I End-of-Course Exam requirement.
+The Coordinating Board for Higher Education approved the following qualifying scores for the ACT exam alternative to the A+ Algebra I End-of-Course Exam requirement.
 The CBHE is charged with establishing these minimum scores annually.
-The graduating class of 2017 must achieve one of these scores if they do not score proficient or advanced on the Algebra I or a higher level math end-of-course exam.
+Graduating A+ Seniors must meet one of the ACT math score/high school GPA in accordance with the following scale if they do not score proficient or advanced on the Algebra I or a higher level math end-of-course exam (EOC).